Axway/amplify-instant-gateway/README.md

 This involves:

-1. Adding a new link for your documentation to the home page (`content/en/_index.html`) of the main [Axway Open Documentation](https://axway-open-docs.netlify.app/) site
+1. Adding a new link for your documentation to the home page (`content/en/_index.html`) of the main [Axway Open Documentation](https://axway-open-docs.netlify.app/) site.
-2. Adding redirects to the `netlify.toml` file in the main site to redirect clicks on the new link for your documentation to your microsite
+2. Adding redirects to the `netlify.toml` file in the main site to redirect clicks on the new link for your documentation to your microsite.

 Redirects must be added to the `netlify.toml` file in [Axway Open Docs repo](https://github.com/Axway/axway-open-docs).
 You might need redirect for each of the following: